 Most personal injury lawyers look solely at the circumstances of the potential cases when they review and consider taking on potential clients.
-At Sally Morin Law, we look more to the qualities of the client when we make these decisions.
+At Sally Morin Personal Injury Lawyers, we look more to the qualities of the client when we make these decisions.
 We do this because we want to carefully select clients who will be best served by our firm.
 We want to get a good fit, so the client is fully supported through the confusing process of his or her personal injury case.
 To get this fit, we choose clients we like and those who we think will work well with our particular practice style so that client experiences the best service possible with the least amount of stress.

 The circumstances of a personal injury case (which is the sole focus of most personal injury attorneys) are those that the client finds themselves in when they are in a bicycle, motorcycle, pedestrian or auto accident.
 These are things such as: They were hit by a car.
 They broke their leg.
 They were on 16th Street.
 They went to the hospital.
 The accident happened last Saturday.
 Those are the circumstancesof the case.